HarryBinary/HarryBinary.github.io/index.md

 {% include image.html url="./assets/images/hiking_lobster_bay.jpg" width=325 align="right" %}

 Welcome to my website!
 I am a Ph.D. candidate in Mechanical and Aerospace Engineering at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/home).
-I work on the interdisciplinary areas of artificial intelligence and energy storage devices, aiming at advancing energy storage performance.
+My research lies in the interdisciplinary areas of artificial intelligence and energy storage devices, aiming at designing deivce components to optimize system performance.

 **Research Interests**
  - Machine learning